-Position: Support Sponsor: Rep. Lontine & Larson, Sen. Hisey

-HB21-1284, Limit Fee Install Active Solar Energy System

-Since 2008 (SB08-117), the fees local governments are allowed to assess for installation costs on residential and commercial solar permits (less than 2MW) has been set at \$500 and \$1,000 respectively.
-Hb 1284 does not change these fee caps that.

-HB 1284 does make the following changes to this policy:

-- 1. Extends the repeal date of the existing law to $\frac{12}{31}$ (it is currently set to repeal on $\frac{7}{125}$). - 2.
+1267 provides counties with the option to delegate the certification and in doing so, lifts the requirement for a public hearing.
+Position: CCI Priority Bill--Support Sponsor: Rep. Lontine & Larson, Sen. Hisey Status: Awaiting Governor's Signature Staff: Daphne Gervais HB21-1284, Limit Fee Install Active Solar Energy System Since 2008 (SB08-117), the fees local governments are allowed to assess for installation costs on residential and commercial solar permits (less than 2MW) has been set at \$500 and \$1,000 respectively.
+HB21-1284 does not change these fee caps that.
+HB21-1284 does make the following changes to this policy: - 1.
+Extends the repeal date of the existing law to $\frac{12}{31}$ (it is currently set to repeal on $\frac{7}{1}$ 25). - 2.
 Limits the annual increase of the permit fees to no more than 5% (until the \$500 for residential solar permits is reached) - 3.
 For commercial applications, if the county incurs actual costs that are greater than \$1,000, the county can recover its actual costs but has to submit in writing to the applicant proof of the county's actual costs. - 4.
 Modified definition of active solar energy system that includes the generation side (existing) and STORAGE (NEW) side of a solar installation that is less than 2 MW.
 These policies only apply to the installation cost of solar energy.
 It does not apply to general building permit fees.
 Finally, this policy only applies to solar installations less than 2 MW.
 For solar installations equal to or above 2 MW, the aggregate charges are capped at actual costs of issuing the permit.
+Position: Monitor Sponsors: Rep. A. Valdez & Van Winkle, Sen. Hansen & Priola Status: Sent to Governor